Virginia Beach Talcum Powder Lawyer

 The victims of this terrible disease were heartened by the $4.69 billion verdict, although Johnson & Johnson has vowed to appeal it.
 As many as 6,000 lawsuits are pending against the pharma giant over its talc products.

-In April 2018, J&J and a supplier Imerys, were hit by a $117 million verdict in New Jersey over claims asbestos-laced talc caused mesothelioma.
+In April 2018, J&J and a supplier, Imerys, were hit by a $117 million verdict in New Jersey over claims asbestos-laced talc caused mesothelioma.
 The mining company was judged to be 30 percent responsible.
 The verdict was appealed.
+After facing many of these claims, Johnson & Johnson has decided to discontinue all of its talc-based products in the US and Canada as of May 2020.
+The company is hoping that by removing these products from the store shelves they could limit the number of cancer lawsuits they receive each year.

-We will provide you with experienced representation and make sure your claim is properly handled in the mass tort litigation process.
+Our Virginia Beach talcum powder injury lawyer will provide you with experienced representation and make sure your claim is properly handled in the mass tort litigation process.
 In mass tort cases, time can be of the essence.
 If you suspect talcum powder was the cause of a diagnosis of ovarian cancer, it’s important that you file a lawsuit against the talcum powder manufacturers promptly.
-Call us at 757.455.0077 or toll-free at (866) 455-6657 for a free consultation.